 Are Daytime Running Lights a superfluous use of energy, or do they actually make you more visible on the bike, and therefore safer?
-Bontrager are of the latter opinion.
-Their research conducted in partnership with Clemson University showed that use of daytime bike lights is linked to a 33% reduction in accidents between cyclists and cars.
+Bontrager is of the latter opinion.
+Their research conducted in partnership with Clemson University showed that the use of daytime bike lights is linked to a 33% reduction in accidents between cyclists and cars.
 Not to mention that a flashing rear light apparently makes a cyclist a whopping 270% more recognizable to drivers.

 Ask Bontrager about Daytime Running Lights for Bikes

 What then, is the best way to use daytime running lights for bikes?
 It would be really interesting to know under what conditions the Clemson University study was conducted.
 Where on the bike were the daytime running lights positioned?
 How many lumens were they set to?
 Were they flashing, strobing, or simply on continuously?

 These questions are relevant if you want to be sure you’re using your daytime running lights in the most effective way possible.
 Of course, daytime light conditions can vary massively, from bright summer days to low winter sun, to overcast conditions with fog.
 How should you adapt your daytime bike light setup to changing conditions and, is there any evidence that daytime running lights can actually be problematic ever?

 These are just a few of our own thoughts on the topic.
 Send in yours and we’ll get the experts at Bontrager to answer them this Friday!
 Submit your question here, or simply pop it in the comments below.

 Learn more at Bontrager.com

 Disclosure: Some of these links are affiliate links that may earn a small commission for Bikerumor if you click on them and buy something.
 This helps support our work here without costing you anything extra.
 You can learn more about how we make money here.
 Thanks!